27 Oregon Waterfall Hikes That’ll Leave You Gobsmacked!

 Type of Trail: Out & Back

-To get to Dry Creek Falls, you will cross several small bridges over a creek, and there are several spots where you can stop and take in the beautiful surroundings.
+As you hike, you will cross some small bridges over a creek, and there are several spots where you can stop and take in the beautiful surroundings.
 The trail can be a bit steep in places, but it is not too difficult for most hikers.

 This is a pretty underrated waterfall in Oregon, even though it’s near the popular Colombia River Gorge.